Jimmy Moreland

-Jimmy Roger Moreland Jr. (born August 26, 1995) is an American football cornerback for the New York Jets of the National Football League (NFL).
-He played college football at James Madison and was drafted by the Washington Redskins in the seventh round of the 2019 NFL Draft.
+Jimmy Roger Moreland Jr. (born August 26, 1995) is an American professional football cornerback.
+He played college football at James Madison and was selected by the Washington Redskins in the seventh round of the 2019 NFL draft.

-Early years
+Early life

 Moreland was born in Belle Glade, Florida, and attended Royal Palm Beach High School.

 College career

-Moreland played college football James Madison University, starting at cornerback for their football team from 2014 until 2018.
+Moreland played college football at James Madison University, starting at cornerback for their football team from 2014 until 2018.
 Known there as a "ball hawk", he accounted for 18 total interceptions, returning five of them for touchdowns, both school records.

 Professional career

 Washington Redskins / Football Team

-Moreland was drafted by the Washington Redskins in the seventh round, 227th overall, of the 2019 NFL Draft.
-The Redskins placed him on injured reserve on December 17, 2019 after suffering a foot injury in the Week 15 game against the Philadelphia Eagles.
+Moreland was selected by the Washington Redskins in the seventh round, 227th overall, of the 2019 NFL draft.
+The Redskins placed him on injured reserve on December 17, 2019, after suffering a foot injury in the Week 15 game against the Philadelphia Eagles.
 In Week 1 against the Eagles, he recorded his first career interception off a pass thrown by Carson Wentz in a 27–17 win.
 Moreland was waived on August 31, 2021.